Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Related Work

 \subsection{Statistical Models}

 Earlier models for eye movement synthesis relied primarily on training-free statistical methods grounded in signal processing \cite{lee2002eyes, duchowski2015modeling, duchowski2016eye}.
-As such, approaches ranging from saccade-based animation \cite{lee2002eyes} and head–gaze coordination \cite{ma2009natural} to photorealistic image generation with SynthesEyes \cite{wood2015rendering} were used to model realistic eye movements and gaze behavior.
+As such, approaches ranging from saccade-based animation \cite{lee2002eyes} and head-gaze coordination \cite{ma2009natural} to photorealistic image generation.
+For example, SynthesEyes \cite{wood2015rendering} was used to model realistic eye movements and gaze behavior.
 While these studies established foundational realism, they did not capture the full complexity of human oculomotor behavior.

 Subsequent statistical models \cite{le2012live, fuhl2018eye_Kasneci, fuhl2018eye_Santini, yeo2012eyecatch, lan2022eyesyn} advanced gaze synthesis by integrating known oculomotor characteristics.
 EyeCatch \cite{yeo2012eyecatch} used a Kalman filter \cite{welch1995introduction} to simulate fixations, saccades, and smooth pursuits.
 EyeSyn \cite{lan2022eyesyn} further introduced a physics-based framework that models these movements with psychology-inspired equations and adds realistic jitter through Gaussian drift and pink noise.
 Despite these advances, training-free methods still yield average behavior, overlook individual variability, and simplify eye movements, such as microsaccades and tremors.
-Consequently, data-driven machine learning approaches are increasingly adopted to model individualized gaze dynamics.